Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 early days of HDTV (1988-1998).
 It has been superseded by Rec.
 709. The default transfer function is ``V4L2_XFER_FUNC_SMPTE240M``.
 The default Y'CbCr encoding is ``V4L2_YCBCR_ENC_SMPTE240M``.
 The default Y'CbCr quantization is limited range.
-The chromaticities of the primary colors and the white reference are:
+The chromaticities of the woke primary colors and the woke white reference are:

 .. flat-table:: SMPTE 240M Chromaticities